Digital Marketing Interview Tips & 28 Frequently Asked Question 2023

 This is typically calculated by dividing the total cost of acquisition by the number of new customers acquired during a given period.

-Customer lifetime value is the estimated amount of revenue that a customer will generate for a business over the course of their lifetime.
+Customer lifetime value is the estimated amount of revenue that a customer will generate for a business throughout their lifetime.

 Digital Marketing Interview Questions